EvictionLab/eviction-lab-website/content/eviction-tracking/bridgeport-ct.md

 {{% report_intro id="09001" data="/uploads/table.csv" %}}

-Eviction filings in Bridgeport, CT (Fairfield County) are significantly below average since a state-wide eviction moratorium was instituted in April.
-Eviction protections in the state began to expire at the end of August.
+Eviction filings in Bridgeport, CT (Fairfield County) have been significantly below average since a state-wide eviction moratorium was instituted in April 2020.
+Eviction protections generally remained in effect through the remainder of the year and were extended into 2021, though some protections expired at the end of August 2020.

 More detail on eviction protections in Connecticut can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/ct/).

 {{%/ report_intro %}}